Long hundred

-The long hundred, also known as the great hundred or twelfty, is the number 120 (in base-10 Hindu-Arabic numerals) that was referred to as hund, hund-teontig, hundrað, hundrath, or hundred in Germanic languages prior to the 15th century, and is now known as one hundred (and) twenty, or six score.
-The number was translated into Latin in Germanic-speaking countries as centum (Roman numeral C), but the qualifier long is now added because English now uses hundred exclusively to refer to the number of five score (100) instead.
+The long hundred, also known as the great hundred or twelfty, is the number 120 that was referred to as hund, hund-teontig, hundrað, hundrath, or hundred in Germanic languages prior to the 15th century, and is now known as one hundred (and) twenty.
+The number was translated into Latin in Germanic-speaking countries as centum (Roman numeral C), but the qualifier long is now added because English now uses hundred exclusively to refer to the number 100 instead.

-The long hundred was 120, but the long thousand was reckoned decimally as 10 long hundreds (1200).
+The long thousand was reckoned decimally as 10 long hundreds (1200).

 English unit

 The hundred (centena) was an English unit of measurement used in the production, sale and taxation of various items in the medieval kingdom of England.
 The value was often different from 100 units, mostly because of the continued medieval use of the Germanic long hundred of 120.
 The unit's use as a measure of weight is now described as a hundredweight, i.e. 112 pounds.

-The Latin edition of the Assize of Weights and Measures, one of the statutes of uncertain date from around 1300, describes hundreds of (red) herring (a long hundred of 120 fish), beeswax, sugar, pepper, cumin, and alum ("13 1/2 stone, each stone containing 8 pounds", or 108 Tower lbs.), coarse and woven linen, hemp canvas (a long hundred of 120 ells), and iron or horseshoes and shillings (a short hundred of 100 pieces).
-Later versions used the Troy or the avoirdupois pound in their reckonings instead and included hundreds of fresh herrings (a short hundred of 100 fish), cinnamon, nutmegs (13 1/2 stone of 8 lb), and garlic ("15 ropes of 15 heads", or 225 heads).